-At the BeRI Hub, our three core objectives are:
+At the BeRI Hub, we have three core objectives:

 Innovative health technologies (e.g., web, mobile, virtual/gaming, and ubiquitous sensor-based health tools) can improve health and well-being.
 Big data mining, predictive analytics and machine learning applications are far more sophisticated and prevalent than ever before.
 Careful configuration of these technologies and methods, coupled with participatory co-design and regular optimisation cycles, will make healthcare more accessible, engaging, responsive, dynamic, precise and cost affordable.

 We have developed multiple digital health innovations including:

 - My Digital Health: An integrated ‘all in one’ digital health platform for consumers, healthcare professionals and researchers.

 - iSeeBehaviour: A decision support and deep analytics platform for better dementia care.

 - e-Connect: A digital health platform program for healthcare practitioners which allows them to digitally connect with their clients and ‘do’ dMH.
 Here practitioners can invite their clients into their account, schedule automated symptom monitoring flows, self-prescribe mental health and wellbeing content and symptom surveys, use private communication work spaces, monitor client activity and progress, receive alerts, etc.